 As you can see, venomous pests use their venom for hunting small prey and defending themselves.
 None of Michigan’s pests are going to go out of their way to poison you; just the opposite, in fact.
 As always, it doesn’t hurt to be aware of venomous pests, but you shouldn’t have to fear them.

 Of course, that’s easier said than done… especially if poisonous pests are around your home.
-If you’re worried you have a potentially-dangerous pest infestation, give Griffin a call right away.
+If you’re worried you have a potentially-precarious pest predicament, give Griffin a call right away.
 We have everything we need to keep you safe from Michigan’s most poisonous pests.